mlchem.chem.visualise package

 Parameters:

-• size (Iterable, optional) – Canvas size as (width, height) in pixels.
-Default is [300, 300].
+• size (Iterable, optional) – Default canvas size as (width, height) in pixels.

 Return type: